ChaserSystems/cloudformation-aws-discriminat-gwlb/README.md

 ## Map of AMI IDs

 The templates include a `Region2PaygAmi` key (or `Region2ByolAmi` if using an enterprise licence) under `Mappings`.
-This includes a map of AMI IDs to AWS Regions, and will be updated from time to time.
+This includes a map of AMI IDs to AWS Regions, and will be updated as per [our updates policy](https://chasersystems.com/discriminat/faq/#what-about-images-security-updates).

 > [!IMPORTANT]\
 > If you wish to always run the latest version of DiscrimiNAT, please subscribe to the changes in this repository by clicking Watch -> Custom -> Releases -> Apply.